Medical anthropology: Fields

 Other subjects that have become central to the medical anthropology worldwide are violence and social suffering as well as other issues that involve physical and psychological harm and suffering that are not a result of illness.
 On the other hand, there are fields that intersect with medical anthropology in terms of research methodology and theoretical production, such as cultural psychiatry and transcultural psychiatry or ethnopsychiatry.

 Training

 All medical anthropologists are trained in anthropology as their main discipline.
 Many come from the health professions such as medicine or nursing, whereas others come from the other backgrounds such as psychology, social work, social education or sociology.
 Cultural and transcultural psychiatrists are trained as anthropologists and, naturally, psychiatric clinicians.
 Training in medical anthropology is normally acquired at a master's (M.A. or M.Sc.) and doctoral level.

-In Latin countries, there are specific masters' in medical anthropology, such as in México, Brazil, and Spain, while in the United States universities such as Brown University, Washington University in St. Louis, University of South Florida, UC Berkeley, UC San Francisco, University of Connecticut, Johns Hopkins University, the University of Arizona, the University of Alabama, the University of Washington, the University of Utah, and Southern Methodist University offer PhD programs focused on this subject.

-In Asia, the University of the Philippines Manila offers both the Master of Science and master's degrees in Medical Anthropology.
-The University of South Florida, the University of Arizona, the University of Connecticut, the University of Washington and others also offer a dual degree (MA/PhD) in applied anthropology with an MPH.

-In Canada, the University of British Columbia, the University of Toronto, and McGill University all offer masters' [both MAs and MSCs] and PhD programs in medical anthropology.
+A fairly comprehensive account of different postgraduate training courses in different countries can be found on the website of the Society of Medical Anthropology of the American Anthropological Association.